alcs417/CGGA/README.md

 **Parameters**

-There are three parameters that users can tune according to their needs, i.e. lambda, the number of neighbors k and the number of layers in CGGA.
+There are three parameters in our algorithm that users can tune according to their own needs, i.e. lambda, the number of neighbors k and the number of layers in CGGA.
 The default values for lambda and k are fixed to 1e-5 and 15, respectively.
 The number of layers in CGGA is set to 2 and user can specify a larger value to construct a deeper graph autoencoder.

 **Input and Output Directories**